any-docs/css/content/reference/properties/scroll-marker-group/index.md

 }
 ```

-Finally, to ensure good user experience, we style the marker of the currently-scrolled element differently from the others, targeting the marker with the {{cssxref(":target-current")}} pseudoclass.
+Finally, to ensure good user experience, we style the marker of the currently-scrolled element differently from the others, targeting the marker with the `:target-current` pseudoclass.

 ```css
 ::scroll-marker:target-current {